MEDICINE MAKING COURSE

 Herbalist, educator, stay-at-home mom

-You’ll have the option to be part of a private Facebook forum or Google group where you can share triumphs, troubleshooting, and inspirations with a lively community of herbal enthusiasts.
-If you have questions, you can look through our FAQs at the end of each lesson, as well as our general Q & A board.
+You’ll have the option to be part of a private student forum where you can share triumphs, troubleshooting, and inspirations with a lively community of herbal enthusiasts.
+Currently, this forum is held on Facebook.
+If you have questions for our staff, you can look through our FAQs at the end of each lesson, as well as our general Q & A board.
 If your question is still unanswered, you’ll send it to us via an e-mail form.
-In most cases, your questions will be answered by one of our moderators within 24 hours (Monday through Saturday).
+In most cases, your questions will be answered by one of our moderators within 24 hours (Monday through Friday).
 You’ll be able to ask us questions and seek guidance for six months after enrolling.
-After this time, you’ll still be able to connect with other students via our Facebook group but the moderators won’t be available for questions.
+After this time, you’ll still be able to connect with other students via our student forum but the moderators won’t be available for questions.
 Since you’ll still have access to the course after six months, you’ll have continued access to our growing bank of common Q & A’s.
 (Our herbal team isn’t available by phone or private e-mail, except to provide assistance with technical issues or problems related to accessing the course.
 Please note that we can’t answer questions related to personal health due to legal and time constraints.)

 We explore the therapeutic uses for many of the herbs featured in our recipes.
 The course includes a 40-page printable manual of herbal profiles.
 However, the primary focus of the course is how to make herbal medicine, natural body care products and culinary preparations.
 We do offer a more extensive program on growing and using herbs – Herbal Immersion Course, which you can upgrade to at any time (see the following question).